awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-console.md

 **Note**
 When you use the console to enable stream manager and deploy the group, the memory limit for stream manager is set to 4 GB\.

-## Step 5: Configure Local Logging<a name="stream-manager-console-configure-logging"></a>
+## Step 5: Configure local logging<a name="stream-manager-console-configure-logging"></a>

 In this step, you configure AWS IoT Greengrass system components, user\-defined Lambda functions, and connectors in the group to write logs to the file system of the core device\.
 You can use logs to troubleshoot any issues you might encounter\.
-For more information, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.
+For more information, see [Monitoring with AWS IoT Greengrass logs](greengrass-logs-overview.md)\.

 1. <a name="shared-group-settings-local-logs-configuration"></a>Under **Local logs configuration**, check if local logging is configured\.
 ![\[Logs configuration section showing Greengrass system logs and user Lambda logs configuration.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/local-logs.png)